Take Five with the Taranis Team: Jamie Peaster - Taranis

 Tell us about your background and experience in agriculture.

 I farmed for 27 years, with my last year being 2016.
-Those nearly three decades didn’t just give me an understanding for the challenges farmers face, they gave me first hand experience and appreciation for what it takes to farm.
+Those nearly three decades didn’t just give me an understanding of the challenges farmers face, they gave me first-hand experience and appreciation for what it takes to farm.

-We weren’t using a lot of technology, but we were always looking for opportunities to improve what we were doing. were always looking for ways to improve efficiency and productivity.
+We weren’t using a lot of technology, but we were always looking for opportunities to improve what we were doing.
+Every farm is always looking for ways to improve efficiency and productivity.

 How did you transition from farming to working with Taranis?

-I realized there was a more financially stable way to make a living!
-It took me a long time to make that decision, though.
+It took me a long time to make the decision to stop farming.
 I think once farming is in your blood, it’s there forever.
-After I decided to quit farming, I went to work for a biotech company – I thought about leaving agriculture altogether, but I went to plants.
-And then after some time in the biotech world, I got a call from a headhunter about an opportunity with Taranis.
-I interviewed with them in the spring and by June 14th of 2021, I was working
+After I decided to quit farming, I went to work for a biotech company – I thought about leaving agriculture altogether, but couldn’t do it – I went to plants.
+And then after some time in the biotech world, I interviewed with Taranis in the spring of 2021 and by June 14 of that year, I was working for them.

 What unique challenges do you face in your territory?

 I’m the only Taranis representative south of Kentucky, which means I deal with a diverse range of crops and agricultural practices.
-I have lots of cotton interspersed, because of course I’m in the cotton belt.
+I have lots of cotton interspersed because of course, I’m in the Cotton Belt.
 My territory includes everything from cotton to corn, soybeans, and even sugar cane in Louisiana and Florida.
 Each crop and region has its own unique challenges, and I need to understand them all to effectively serve our customers.
-So just the geography and crops in my territory make it challenging and definitely unique to the rest of Taranis’ business portfolio.
+The geography and crops in my territory make it challenging and definitely unique to the rest of Taranis’ business portfolio.

 How do you see Taranis helping farmers and retailers?